PrzemyslawKlys/NDceRpc/README.md

 #### Build

-Run [build.cmd](build.cmd) which runs Nuget.exe to download dependencies and FAKE to create package
+Run [build.cmd Nuget](build.cmd) which runs Nuget.exe to download dependencies and FAKE to create package

 Can build [NDceRpc.sln](NDceRpc.sln) with SharpDevelop 4.x when Visual C++ redistributable and Windows SKD installed